 C-3.2.2 Tests shall be conducted on each lot separately for ascertaining its conformity to the requirements of this specification.
-The number of containers to be chosen at random from the lot for this purpose shall depend on the size of the lot and shall be in accordance with col (2) and (3) of Table 3.
+The number of containers to be chosen at random from the lot for this purpose shall depend on the size of the lot and shall be in accordance with col (2) and col (3) of Table 3.

-Table 3 Scale Of Sampling
+Table 3 Scale of Sampling

 (Clause C-3.2.2)